scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 It is possible to solve this by matching all permutations of the subjects arguments against all permutations of the pattern arguments.
 However, with this naive approach, a total of :math:`n!m!` combinations have to be matched where :math:`n` is the number of subject arguments and :math:`m` the number of pattern arguments.
-Most of these combinations will likely not match or yield redundant matches.
+It is likely that most of these combinations do not match or yield redundant matches.

 Instead, we interpret the arguments as a multiset, i.e. an orderless collection that allows repetition of elements.
 Also, we use the following order for matching a commutative term: